indamutsa/github-pipeline/README.md

 2. Run this command to initialize the cluster using eksctl

-`eksctl create cluster --name arsene_learning --region us-east-2 --nodegroup-name linux-nodes --node-type t2.micro --nodes 2`
+`eksctl create cluster --name arsenelearning --region us-east-2 --nodegroup-name linux-nodes --node-type t2.micro --nodes 2`

 3. Create a repository, not in the container but in the host machine.
 Git is not isntalled on the container since there is no need.
 Follow the commands below: